 This activity contains range of resources to teach about the structure of eukaryotic cells.
-An introduction to cell ultrastructure including a student activity sheet with examiner's hints is followed by a short screencast explaining how to draw a eukaryotic cell diagram simply so that it doesn't take too long during the exam.
-Flashcards help students' learn the organelle labels, followed by some questions including a data based IB style question., with answers.
+An introduction to cell ultrastructure including a student activity sheet with examiner's hints is followed by a short video explaining how to draw a eukaryotic cell diagram simply so that it doesn't take too long during the exam.
+Flashcards help students' learn the organelle labels, followed by some questions including a data based IB style question with answers.

 Imagine a cell to be like a school and the organelles are the classrooms.

-Why is it an advantage to keep all the enzymes for respiration in a mitochondrion?
+Why is it an advantage to keep the enzymes for aerobic respiration in a mitochondrion?

 Activity 1: What does a Eukaryote cell look like?

-- Drag the red box to move to other parts of the cell
+- Drag the image to navigate to find a whole cell

 - Can you identify the following organelles: (use a text book for help)